MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 ### Upload the file to storage

-After the Contoso admins create the DACPAC file, they upload it to the Azure Storage account.
+After the Contoso admins create the DACPAC file, they upload it to the Azure Storage account:

 1. Download and install [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/).